Clouz/PDFUnisci/README.md

 Download link: [https://github.com/Clouz/PDFUnisci/releases](https://github.com/Clouz/PDFUnisci/releases)

+## Features
+1. Split single PDF file into multiple PDF files (one for each page)
+2. Merge multiple PDF files into single file (sorted alphabetically)
+3. Convert PNG and JPG/JPEG images into PDF file
+4. FLAT alle the comments into a single PDF
+5. If 2 files ares selected and one of them contain in the filename the word Cover, the cover will be replaced.

+## Option:
+Default Digit = Set the number of digits into the filename when you split one PDF Exit Confirmation = PDFUnisci will remain open until you press any key Cover Function = If set to zero disables the function to replace the cover Bookmarks = If set to zero disables the function to add Bookmarks when merge PDF FlatOnlyFirstPage = If set to one FLAT only first page of the PDF

 ## How to merge PDF
 1. Select all of the PDF;
 2. Right click on one of them;